 The original, independent guide to Lisbon

 Lisbon extends along the banks of the Tejo estuary, and the commuter ferries are an integral component of the capital’s public transport network.
-The ferry services provide an alternative means of travel from the residential districts south of Lisbon, which avoids the bottleneck of the Ponte 25 de Abril suspension bridge.
+The ferry services provide an alternative means of travel from the residential districts on the southern banks of the Tejo Estuary to the centre of Lisbon.
+These ferries are popular with Lisbon’s commuters as it avoids the bottleneck on the Ponte 25 de Abril suspension bridge.

-For visitors to Lisbon, the ferries provide an enjoyable and inexpensive activity, with wonderful waterside views of the city, which are a fraction of the price of the expensive tourist boats.
+For visitors, the commuter ferries provide an enjoyable boat ride, and are a fraction of the price of the expensive tourist cruises.
 This article will provide a tourist guide to Lisbon’s ferries, including an overview of the major routes, fares and links to timetables.